 What is Agility?

-To commence agility training at CDC dogs must be at least 14 months of age and pass our intake test.
-This consists of a basic fitness and weight assessment and a demonstration of your dog’s ability to remain under effective control off-lead in the presence of unfamiliar dogs and people.
+To start Agility training at the Club your dog must be at least 14 months of age and pass an Agility intake test.
+This test consists of a basic fitness and weight assessment and a demonstration of your dog’s ability to remain under effective control off-lead in the presence of unfamiliar dogs and people.

 When are classes held?

 Classes are held over five eight-week sessions on Monday, Tuesday and Wednesday evenings (depending on the training level) from February until November.
 Classes continue through the school holidays.

 Agility is an Australian National Kennel Council (ANKC) sanctioned sport and you and your dog must be registered with the relevant state body (eg Dogs ACT or Dogs NSW depending on your place of residence) in order to enter an Agility trial.
 The entry level for trialling is ‘Novice’ and your instructor can help you decide when you are ready to trial and how to enter a trial.